-This one comes from Joe in Uxbridge, and his question “I have a funny feeling that my boss is trying to find grounds to dismiss me.
+This one comes from Joe in Uxbridge, and his question is: “I have a funny feeling that my boss is trying to find grounds to dismiss me.
 I’m worried about constructive dismissal, what can I do to protect myself?”

 This is a horrible situation to find yourself in, and it’s not pleasant!

 All too often, junior staff members are hung-out-to-dry even when following their line manager’s instructions.
 Sometimes management chooses to protect "friends" or "favoured-colleagues" over those that work hard when it comes down to finding fault, or cutting costs and laying-off staff.